-How brilliant and minthful the light of her eye, Like a star glancing out from the blue of the sky!
+How brilliant and mirthful the light of her eye, Like a star glancing out from the blue of the sky!

-His use of similes gives much more meaning and visualization to his lines.
-Here is one more example from "The Yankee Girl":
+His use of similes gives much more meaning to his lines.
+Here is one more example, from an untitled stanza: